Cherokee Film Incentive

 Qualifying Productions

-Feature films, scripted television, reality television, pilots, animation, music videos and documentaries.
+Feature films, scripted television, reality television, pilots, animation, music videos, documentaries and short films.

 Annual Program Cap